 Flexibility: On the cloud, you can test and deploy your apps with ease.
 The hosting is more reliable than what you get with a regular data center, and since you only pay for what you use, it’s far more flexible too.

 Better mobility: Users can access their files wherever they are and on all devices.
 For that reason, cloud computing can enable flexible working hours in your organization.
-Employees can meet deadlines even when they are out of office.
+Employees can meet deadlines even when they are out of the office.

 Read more about cloud computing: